valeIT/valeIT.github.io/_posts/2012-03-19-shit-trower.markdown

 author: Valentino Urbano
 ---

-[Ben brooks][0] make a collection of the quotes of the main topic all across the blogosphere yesterday: Mike Daisey statement about the work conditions in China at foxconn were lies.
+[Ben brooks][0] make a collection of the quotes of the main topic all across the blogosphere yesterday: Mike Daisey statement about the work conditions in China at Foxconn were lies.

-[Marketplace][1] Talked with cathie Lee (the translator which was with daisey in China - he didn't speak Chinese):
+[Marketplace][1] Talked with Kathie Lee (the translator which was with Daisey in China - he didn't speak Chinese):

 > Cathy Lee, Daisey's translator in Shenzhen, was with Daisey at this meeting in Shenzhen.
 I met her in the exact place she took Daisey---the gates of Foxconn.
 So I asked her: "Did you meet people who fit this description?"
 >